yrxwin/ddpg_model_intern/src/YintechDDPGREADME.md

 Written by Hanxiong Wang.

-# DDPG model code introducetion
+# DDPG model code introduction

 In the source code, the mainly components are two classes:
 * ddpg_trading_train in stock_model_train.py